 Surf Life Saving New Zealand (SLSNZ) is committed to member education and enabling lifeguards to achieve recognised qualifications within New Zealand.
-The following outlines the process to gain recognition of prior learning (RPL) for international qualifications.
+The following outlines the process to gain recognition of prior learning (RPL) for qualifications.

 Evidence for assessment may come from:

 - Achievement gained through a formal learning programme